AndyResu/dk_dec/README.md

 ###### dk_dec
 ###### a S&box gamemode
 Look for 'Dankey Kang's December Map' in the S&box map list.
+Made for the 2021 Eagle One Jambox.
+This gamemode can be found in S&box under "Dankey Kang's December".
+Be sure to chose the map of the same name and picture and not construct lol.

 ## Credits:
 > Valve - Source 2